yakkl/yakkl/templates/corporate/terms.md

 completely replace any prior agreements between you and Yakkl in relation to the Services.

-Last modified: October 4, 2013
+Last modified: August 9, 2019